mike-babb/mike-babb.github.io/_posts/2022-03-21-wordle-fun.md

 # V1.0
 I use python, pandas, and NumPy to determine the top starting word and the solver.
 I make use of all five-letter words as found in the list of words in my [finding anagrams workshop.](https://github.com/mike-babb/finding_anagrams)

-V1.0 is feature complete.
+Version 1.0 is feature complete.
 Both the top starting word and solver work correctly.
-To determine the top starting word, I counted the occurence of each letter across all five-letter words in my list of 9,972 words.
-Each letter is then assigned this score.
+To determine the top starting word, I counted the occurrence of each letter across all five-letter words in my list of 9,972 words.
+Each letter is then assigned a score.
 The score of each word is the sum of each letter's score in the word.
 The higher the score, the better the word is to use as a starter.
 Using this metric, 'raise' is the best word to start with.
 In addition, this metric is the quickest way to remove possible words.

 The five most common letters in five letter words are:
 <br>